-Before we can figure out what your prospective customers are searching for online, we need to really think about who’s searching- who is your target customer?
+But before we can figure out what your prospective customers are searching for online, we need to really think about who is doing the actual searching.
+Who is your target customer?
 And how are they going to search for your content?

 The example we will use is a company providing Leadership and Management training courses - we'll call them Acme.
 This business sells courses to individuals wanting to better their employment prospects and management skills, or business owners wanting to upskill their workforce.

 We start by creating Buyer Personas.
 These are fictional, generalised representations of your ideal customer.
 Buyer Personas are often created via market research and insights from your actual customer base.